mlaroy/weather-widget/readme.md

 <link rel="stylesheet" src="weather-icons.css">
 ```

 and initialize the weather after including the JavaScript.
-The function takes a [WOEID](http://woeid.rosselliot.co.nz/lookup/) (Where On Earth IDentifier) parameter as a string.
+The function takes a [WOEID](http://woeid.rosselliot.co.nz/lookup/) (Where On Earth IDentifier) parameter as a string, as well as the ID of the element into which you wish to inject your widget.

 ```

+<div id="weather"></div>

 <script src="weather.js"></script>
 <script>
     const vancouver = '9807';
-    weather( vancouver );
+    weather( vancouver, 'weather' );
 </script>
 ```